Best phone for international travel

 - It can record 4K video at 24, 30, or 60 fps or 1080p at 30 or 60 fps, and slow-motion video (1080p at 120 or 240 fps), time-lapse with stabilization.

 The design of the iPhone 8 is largely similar to that of its predecessor.
 Notable changes include the addition of wireless charging, a faster processor, and improved cameras and displays.

 3. Samsung S8 and Galaxy S8

-The Samsung S8 and Galaxy S8 are Android smartphones produced by Samsung Electronics as part of the Samsung Galaxy S series.
+The Samsung Galaxy S8 and Samsung Galaxy S8 are Android smartphones produced by Samsung Electronics as part of the Samsung Galaxy S series.

-With an Android 7.0 operating system, memory of 4 or 6 GB, and a high-resolution camera of 12Mp and front camera with 8Mp, the S8 and S8+ were in high demand on their release.
-During the pre-order period, a record one million units were secured in South Korea, and overall sales numbers were 30% higher than the Galaxy S7.
+During the pre-order period, a record one million units were booked in South Korea, and overall sales numbers were 30% higher than the Galaxy S7.

 4. Samsung Galaxy Note 8

 Samsung Galaxy Note 8 consists of a polished aluminum body with gorilla glass 5 at the back and front, IP68 certified to be dust and waterproof.